hackabit18/bughopper/README.md

 2. Current location -

-The app show information about the current locality.
+The app shows information about the current locality.

-The report generated has the news of the mishaps that occured in last few months and also the reports send by various users about the mishaps.
+The report generated has the news of the mishaps that occured in last few months and also the reports sent by various users about the mishaps.

 <img height="480px" src="./assets/readme/news.jpg" style="padding-left:10%">